 This new federal law mandates the federal detention of illegal immigrants who are accused of theft, burglary, assaulting a law enforcement officer, and any crime that causes death or serious bodily injury.

 #2.
-Proposed new federal law “No Bailout for Sanctuary Cities Act”
+Proposed immigration-related Congressional actions, such as the “No Bailout for Sanctuary Cities Act”

-On January 9, this federal bill was re-introduced as H.R.
+In particular, the No Bailout for Sanctuary Cities Act, was re-introduced as H.R.
 32 after stalling under the previous federal administration.
 If passed by Congress, it would withhold federal funding from “sanctuary jurisdictions.”
-The term “sanctuary jurisdiction” is defined by this particular bill to include counties that have in effect a “policy” or “practice” that “prohibits or restricts any government entity or officials from complying with a request lawfully made … to comply with a detainer,” unless the subject of the detainer request is a crime victim.
+The term “sanctuary jurisdiction” is defined in this proposal to include counties that have in effect a “policy” or “practice” that “prohibits or restricts any government entity or officials from complying with a request lawfully made … to comply with a detainer,” unless the subject of the detainer request is a crime victim.
 On February 24, a bipartisan group of more than 75 city mayors sent a letter to the U.S. House and Senate in opposition to the bill, concluding in part that it puts “our police departments in an untenable position.”

-Following President Trump’s Executive Order 14,159 (E.O.) called “Protecting the American People Against Invasion,” the U.S. Department of Justice has issued written guidance (DOJ memos) to direct the federal employees of that office about what will be expected of them in enforcement of the E.O.
+Following President Trump’s Executive Order 14,159 (E.O.) called “Protecting the American People Against Invasion,” and subsequent immigration-related Executive Orders, the U.S. Department of Justice has issued written guidance (DOJ memos) to direct the federal employees of that office about what will be expected of them in enforcement of the E.O.

 Additionally, an Executive Order issued by the President on April 28 states that the AG will “prioritize prosecution of any applicable violations of Federal criminal law with respect to state and local jurisdictions whose officials: (a) willfully and unlawfully direct the obstruction of criminal law, including by directly and unlawfully prohibiting law enforcement officers from carrying out duties necessary for public safety and law enforcement.”

 What does this mean for Nebraska Counties?
-It’s unclear at this early stage how the new federal policies will play out, or what the outcome of the various pending court cases will be.
-The litigation filed so far indicates that the initial focus will be on large cities and states outside of Nebraska, and it will take time for these matters to make their way through the courts.
-Of note, Nebraska has no so-called “sanctuary laws” like those in Colorado, Illinois, and New York that are being challenged by the federal government.
-Nor has Nebraska opted to participate in any lawsuit challenging the President’s Executive Orders or current DOJ policies on immigration.
+It’s unclear at this early stage how the DOJ policies will play out, or what the outcome of the various pending court cases will be.
+The ongoing litigation thus far indicates that the initial focus will be on large cities and states outside of Nebraska, and it will take time for these matters to make their way through the court system.
+Of note, Nebraska has no so-called “sanctuary laws” like those in, for example, California, Colorado, Illinois, and New York that are being challenged by the federal government.
+Nor has Nebraska opted to participate in any lawsuit challenging the President’s Executive Orders or the U.S. DOJ policies on immigration.

-Nebraska County Sheriff’s Offices with jails should continue to communicate with ICE and be especially cautious in examining federal ICE detainer requests, with the help of their county attorney.
-Any future prosecutions and the civil suits brought by the federal government against state or local government agencies are likely to be highly litigated, due to the tension between the U.S. Attorney Office’s interpretation of the Supremacy Clause, and the Tenth Amendment’s provisions that prohibit the federal government from commandeering the States.
-Additionally, because Sections 371 and 1324 are limited to criminal prosecutions against a “person,” it is uncertain whether a court would allow a county entity or a county official acting in their official capacity (performing their job functions) to be charged or criminally prosecuted under these sections.
+Nebraska County Sheriff’s Offices that operate jails should continue to communicate with ICE and be especially cautious in examining federal ICE detainer requests, with the help of their county attorney and NIRMA Legal Link.
+The civil lawsuits brought by the federal government against state or local government agencies are likely to be highly litigated, due to the tension between the U.S. Attorney Office’s interpretation of the Supremacy Clause and the Tenth Amendment’s provisions that prohibit the federal government from commandeering the States.
+The pending criminal cases may produce further insights on how the courts will interpret the “harboring” and “concealing” provisions in federal law that the DOJ has cited as the basis for criminal charges against local officials related to their role in immigration enforcement.

-County Sheriff’s Offices may receive inquiries about their immigration policies from the newly formed federal Working Group or other federal officials, so they should be prepared to explain how they are communicating with ICE about arrestees in local custody and when they are expected to be released, to demonstrate compliance with section 1373.
-County jails should keep documentation of the reasons their for their decisions regarding ICE detainers, to explain why they were justified.
+County Sheriff’s Offices may receive inquiries about their immigration policies from federal officials or private immigration advocacy groups, so they should be prepared to explain how they are communicating with ICE about arrestees in local custody and when they are expected to be released, to demonstrate compliance with section 1373.
+County jails should keep documentation of the reasons their for their decisions regarding ICE detainers.
 And counties should expect to be asked to “certify” compliance with section 1373 in writing and to be confronted with other new immigration-related terms and conditions when initiating or renewing any agreements involving federal funding.
 Counties may also be contacted by the federal government asking them to review their current policies for compliance with the President’s Executive Orders.

 #4.
-New Federal Initiatives to Seek County Assistance with Immigration Enforcement
+Federal Initiatives to Seek County Assistance with Immigration Enforcement – 287(g) Agreements, I-9 audits

 On January 23, the acting Director of the Department of Homeland Security declared a “mass influx” of illegal aliens to the U.S. and requested the assistance of state and local law enforcement to address it.
 This triggers a federal regulation that allows the federal government to enter into agreements with local law enforcement agencies for such assistance.
 In general, these agreements must be in writing.